exception29/Hotel_Bookings_PowerQuery-Excel/README.md

 # Hotel_Bookings_PowerQuery-Excel
- CSV files
+Input CSV files
 1. bookings_data1: The bookings_data file consists of several columns, such as date, property_id, property_name, hotel_type, city|city_code, room_id, successful_bookings, and capacity.
 This file provides insights into the number of successful bookings made for a property on a given date and in a specific city, as well as the overall capacity of the property.

 2. rooms_data: The rooms_data file consists of two columns, room_id and room_class.
 This file is useful in determining the room_class associated with each room_id in the bookings_data file.